-Visitors to the BORN premises or to the Data Centre location are supervised by a BORN agent at all times.
-All visitors are required to sign in and record their name, date and time of arrival, time of departure and the name of the Agent(s) with whom the visitors are meeting.
-Visitors must be accompanied by an Agent at all times.
+The BORN policy sets out that visitors to the BORN premises or to the Data Centre location must be supervised by a BORN agent at all times.

-If the visitor does not sign out appropriately, it is the duty of the responsible Agent to validate that the visitor has left and provide an estimate of time and other relevant details of departure.
+With respect to the Data Centre:

-All documentation related to the identification, screening and supervision of visitors is retained by:
+- The policy clearly sets out what documentation must be completed including name, date and time of arrival, time of departure and the name of the Agent with whom the visitor is meeting.
+If the visitor does not sign out appropriately, the policy states that it is the duty of the responsible Agent to validate that the visitor has left and provide an estimate of time and other relevant details of departure. - The policy states that all documentation related to the identification, screening and supervision of visitors to the Data Centre is retained by the BORN System Hosting Provider for a minimum of one year to allow for audit in case of breach or similar occurrence.

-- BORN Human Resources agent with respect to visitors to the BORN premises - BORN System Hosting Provider with respect to visitors to the secure server location
+With respect to the BORN premises:

-Documentation related to visitors is retained for a minimum of one year to allow for audit in case of breach or similar occurrence.
+• The policy clarifies that visitors must be supervised by a BORN agent at all times, including departure.
+The policy does not call for sign in or out of the main BORN premises as BORN does not receive many visitors, meeting rooms are not within the main BORN premises, access to the building is via HID card only, and visitors are supervised at all times.